thiagofaleiro/my-wp-theme-boilerplate/README.md

 ### Browser reload

 The command `grunt` will start the server on `localhost:9001` and open it in a new tab on your browser showing the theme root folder.
-You can click on `_html` folder and select the HTML file to show and it'll be reloaded on every change on files in the folders: `_html` and `assets/dev`.
+You can click on `_html` folder and select any HTML file.
+The task runner is watching the folders `_html` and `assets/dev`, so the HTML page will be reloaded whenever you change a file on these folders.

 When you start to code your PHP template files you can also get the brower reload using the [live reload chrome plugin](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en), just click on the icon and the page will refresh when an asset has been changed.